Support Services

 The Disaster Psychosocial Services (DPS) Volunteer Network

-The Disaster Psychosocial Services (DPS) Volunteer Network is a group of professionals and paraprofessionals with training in mental health and psychosocial support.
-The volunteers are available to assist communities, emergency support organizations, first responders, and other parties impacted by emergencies and disasters throughout British Columbia.
+- provides support to communities, emergency support organizations, first responders, and other parties impacted by emergencies and disasters throughout British Columbia.

 Dress for Success Vancouver Society - Suiting

-The Dress for Success program is specifically designed for women and provides the clothing and confidence needed for job interviews.
-Once an individual secures employment, they can return to the boutique for additional apparel and accessories needed to enter the workforce.
-PROVIDER PROFILE Hours of operation : Tuesday-Friday: 9 AM- 5PM, Saturday: 10AM-1PM Email : vancouver@dressforsucces.org Phone Number : 604.408.7923 Eligibility : Women seeking employment and newy employed LOCATION 675 W. Hastings Street, Mezzanine |
+Hours of operation : Tuesday-Friday: 9 AM- 5PM, Saturday: 10AM-1PM Email : vancouver@dressforsucces.org Phone Number : 604.408.7923 Eligibility : Women seeking employment and newly employed LOCATION 675 W. Hastings Street, Mezzanine |

 The Kettle Society - Community services - Homeless Outreach Program

-HOP provides warm clothing, undergarments, shoes, and jackets to those in need, subject to availability.
-The program also provides outdoor living supplies such as tarps, sleeping bags, and tents, subject to availability.
-In addition to these basic necessities, HOP also offers assistance with BC Housing applications and Income Assistance, as well as referrals to Kettle services and outside services.
 PROVIDER PROFILE Hours of operation : Monday-Thursday 9:30am to 4:00pm Phone Number : 604-251-5275 Eligibility : Anyone who is experiencing homelessness, or is at risk of homelessness LOCATION 1725 Venables St |

 DTES Food Programs